 Shaun Dodds, prosecuting, said Mrs James blamed her husband's "controlling and manipulative" behaviour for the problems in their marriage.

 In January, she made allegations of him repeatedly sending mobile phone text messages.

 That led to James being given a police warning about harassment.
-Five days later, he threatened to smash up the car of her new boyfriend, and as Mrs James's drove through Vancouver Street her vehicle was rammed.
+Five days later, he threatened to smash up the car of her new boyfriend, and as Mrs James's drove through Vancouver Street her

 When James was arrested, he confessed to sending sexual texts, and admitted following the couple in their car before driving into the back of it.